 Back to trends, the world has noticed a steady trend of electric power taking over the world of road transportation, and first, it was the personal vehicles space.
 Still, soon it’ll be the heavy-duty and logistics vehicles space.
 Electric vehicles are taking over, and it’s no longer a matter of if but when electric cars become the go-to for fleet operators worldwide.

 There’s currently an R&D race with a few automotive manufacturers working hard to develop the first commercially viable truck to help Logistics Companies solve their “last mile” problem.
 Let’s take international shipping; for example, container ships from Shanghai to Perth.
-It gets on a truck or railway to Adelaide from Perth, and smaller vehicles convey the shipment to its final consumers.
-In the scenario explained, the only part of that shipping chain that isn’t optimized for maximum profitability is the last part where a small truck conveys goods to their final destination.
+It gets on a truck or railway to Adelaide from Perth, and smaller electric cars convey the shipment to its final consumers.
+In the scenario explained, the only part of that shipping chain that isn’t optimized for maximum profitability is the last part where a small truck conveys goods to its final destination.

-Reasons to Switch to an Electric Vehicle Fleet
+Two Reasons to Switch to an Electric Vehicle Fleet

-Are you a logistics manager or part of a business or endeavor that employs a fleet of vehicles?
+Are you a logistics manager or part of a business or endeavour that employs a fleet of vehicles?
 Have you considered making the switch to a partly or fully electric vehicle fleet at any time?
-Admittedly, due to current technological constraints, electric vehicles in the logistics space only make financial sense when operated on short distances like within or between neighboring cities.
+Admittedly, due to current technological constraints, electric vehicles in the logistics space only make financial sense when operated on short distances like within or between neighbouring cities.
 Here are a few reasons you might want to consider switching to an electric vehicle fleet; they include;